andrewdavidmackenzie/pigg/porky/BUILDING.md

 This uses the `elf2usb2` command which you can install using cargo.

-This ill produce the file `target/thumbv6m-none-eabi/release/porky.uf2`
+This will produce the file `target/thumbv6m-none-eabi/release/porky.uf2`

 You can check its type using: `file target/thumbv6m-none-eabi/release/porky.uf2`: